Heal All HerbPrunella vulgaris

 Prunella Vulgaris was once proclaimed to be a Holy herb and thought to be sent by God to cure all ailments of man or beast, and said to drive away the devil, which lead to the belief that Heal-All was grown in the Witches garden as a disguise.
 The root was used to make a tea to drink in ceremonies before going hunting by one Native American tribe to sharpened the powers of observation.

-Medicinal tea or infusion: Add 1 oz. dried or fresh herb to a pint of boiling water, steep till cool, take in cup doses, sweetened with honey, as a general immune strengthener.
+Herbal tea or infusion: Add 1 oz. dried or fresh herb to a pint of boiling water, steep till cool, take in cup doses, sweetened with honey, as a general immune strengthener.

 Article by Deb Jackson & Karen Bergeron